kegdeg/whatsapp-alert/README.md

 # whatsapp-alert with vonage api
-sens a whatsapp alert to your number whenever the user logs in
+sends a whatsapp alert to your number whenever the user logs in

 works with linux